sw4/ngTrad3/README.md

 ---

 ```
-Implemement `transition` and `delay` for d3 on Angular scope update to enable smooth scrolling of incoming data
+Implemement d3 transition() and delay() on Angular scope update to enable smooth scrolling of incoming data

 Provide currency pair selection option directly on graph